RobinTTY/PersonalFinanceDashboard/docs/product/dev/StockMarketApis.md

 There are some free APIs that can be used to gather secondary data:

-- [EconDB](https://www.econdb.com/api/series/?page=1): Conumer Price index, Unemployment, Consumer Confidence, etc.
+- [EconDB](https://www.econdb.com/api/series/?page=1): Consumer Price index, Unemployment, Consumer Confidence, etc.
 - [FiscalData.Treasury.gov](https://fiscaldata.treasury.gov/api-documentation/): Wide array of US fiscal data

 ## Decision